ryankanno/ansible-roles/common/README.md

 # common

-This playbook installs a common set of libraries / packages and attempts to configure a more secure installation.
+This role installs a common set of libraries / packages and attempts to configure a more secure installation.

 # todo